ashgold1027/portfolio/README.md

 * For this dissertation project, I intvented a new treatment that aims to help students decrease procrastination by improving their self-regulation, and I am testing this treatment on first-year psychology students.
 More specifically, I am comparing how quickly students who received the intervention submit a lab report to students who did not receive the intervention.
 The psychology students were randomly assigned to each condition, and completed either the intervention or a control condition on a Qualtrics survey.
 Later in the semester, a follow-up survey will be administered to collect data on when students submit their lab reports.
 An independent samples T-test will be conducted with SPSS to test whether there was a significant difference between the average submission date of students who received the intervention and students who did not receive the intervention.
 My findings will be written into a report and presented to a panel audience.

+Does guided imagery of meaningful places alleviate state anxiety and improve mood?
+(January 8th)

+* This research project will be presented at the American Psychological Association's 2025 conference.

+* This research projects tested the effects of guided imagery on anxiety and mood in university students with anxiety.
+Guided imagery involves beging guided by an audio recording to imagine vivid sensory experiences.
+The aim of this research project was to test the effects of imagining an urban place versus a natural place, and a place that is meaningful to the participant versus a place that is neutral.
+We hypothesized that imagining meaningful places, particularly natural ones, would have a greater impact on these measures than imagining neutral places.

+* Methodology: Participants completed surveys measuring positive mood, negative mood, and state anxiety before and after the guided imagery task.
+Linear mixed effects modelling was conducted on SPSS to analyze the quantitative data from these surveys.
+Participants also answered open-ended questions about their experiences.
+Template analysis was used to analyze the qualitative data from these questions.

+* Results: Results indicated that state anxiety and negative affect decreased significantly in all conditions.
+However, imagining a neutral place significantly reduced positive affect, while both meaningful conditions had no effect.
+Qualitative analysis revealed themes of present focus, quieter thoughts, and distraction from stress, as well as challenges completing the neutral place condition.

+* Conclusion: These findings did not support the hypothesis that meaningful natural places would have the greatest effects on state anxiety and affect.
+This suggests that the therapeutic effects on state anxiety and negative affect may stem from the guided imagery task itself, rather than the type of imagined place.